JEEVAABI/astar2dgrid/README.md

 ~~~

 ## RESULT:
-Therefore, the algorithm finds the best path to reach final goal using Informed (Heuristic) Search Strategies.
+Therefore, the algorithm finds the best path to reach the final goal using Informed (Heuristic) Search Strategies.